GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 === "Script"

     !!!warning
-        This is not recommonded.
-Used for quick testing with Jackrabbit.
+        Used for quick testing with Jackrabbit and should be avoided.

     1. Copy files to Jackrabbit container at `/opt/webdav`